Articles

 This is the piece most people forget when they think about content migration.
 Getting the pages right is necessary but not sufficient.
 A site where no page knows how to reach any other page is not a functioning website.
 Agent D is the reason the output is a site, not just a collection of documents.

-What the system produces
+What does the four-agent system output after conversion?

 The four agents together take a legacy HTML site and produce a fully structured Strapi CMS import, ready for a developer to run.
 The output is consistent, validated, and documented.
 The pages are structured.
 The navigation is intact.
 The SEO data is preserved.
 The content is normalized.